ArtemChandragupta/NixFlake/README.md

 # NixFlake

 This is my NixOS configuration.
-It uses Hyprland and has an ability to swith environments, now there are two of them - beautiful Glossynix and minimal Plainix.
+It uses Hyprland and has an ability to switch environments, now there are two of them - beautiful Glossynix and minimal Plainix.

 ## Features